kpouer/Roadwork-lib/README.md

 # Roadwork-lib
-A library for the Roadwork application synchronization
+A library for the Roadwork application and server synchronization See https://github.com/kpouer/Roadwork and https://github.com/kpouer/Roadwork-server for more information